EliAndrewC/l7r/rules/04-schools.md

 Air or Water

 **School Knacks:**
-* counterattack
+- counterattack
-* oppose social
+- oppose social
-* worldliness
+- worldliness

 **Special Ability:**
-You may spend a void point to counterattack as an interrupt action at the cost of one actions die; this void point still gives your counterattack +1k1.
+You may spend a void point to counterattack as an interrupt action at the cost of one action die; this void point still gives your counterattack +1k1.
 While counterattacking, you receive a bonus equal to the attacker's roll divided by 5, rounded down.

 **First Dan:**
 Roll one extra die on counterattack, manipulation, and wound checks.